-Certain Plan investments consist of common stock of the Company and money market and mutual funds managed by the Trustee.
-Transactions involving these investments, as well as loans made to participants, qualify as party-in-interest transactions.
+Certain Plan investments consist of money market and mutual funds managed by the Trustee, Fidelity Management Trust Company.
+As a result, these transactions qualify as party-in-interest transactions.
+The Plan also invests in common stock of Brinker.
+Transactions involving Brinker common stock qualify as party-in-interest and related-party transactions because Brinker is the sponsor of the Plan.
 All of these party-in-interest transactions are exempt from the prohibited transaction rules.
+Notes receivable from participants are also considered to be exempt party-in-interest transactions.